appcircleio/appcircle-docusaurus/docs/account/my-organization/security/authentications/store-sso-authentication.md

 <Screenshot url='https://cdn.appcircle.io/docs/assets/sso-form_v3.png' />

 6. In the setup window, manually enter a unique **Alias** for your organization.
+7. Additionally, enter a **Display Name** for your organization.
-7. After setting the alias, Appcircle will automatically generate the **Distribute Redirect URL** specific to your configuration.**Distribute Redirect URL** must be used in your identity provider's settings to ensure proper redirection after authentication.
+8. After setting the alias and Display Name, Appcircle will automatically generate the **Store Redirect URL** specific to your configuration. **Store Redirect URL**  must be used in your identity provider's settings to ensure proper redirection after authentication.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/sso-openid1_v3.png' />

-The **Distribute Redirect URL** is crucial for your SSO setup, so be sure to copy and save them for use in the following steps.

-8. Additionally, enter a **Display Name** for your organization.
 Ensure that the alias and Display Name you choose are unique and easily identifiable, as they are essential for the SSO authentication process.
+The **Store Redirect URL** is crucial for your SSO setup, so be sure to copy and save it for use in the following steps.

 </details>

 <details>